fbe-st/user_behaviour_analysis_demo/README.md

 # User Behaviour Analysis Demo

 ## DESCRIPTION
-We want to be deliver the results from our different analysis on User Behaviour, in an interactive and fun way for the audience.
+We want to deliver the results from our different analysis on User Behaviour, in an interactive and fun way for our internal stakeholders and audience.
 For this reason we developed a Shiny dashboard which allows to slice results by clients, selectively aggregate groups of clients, or remove specific clients which might bias/distort the results.
-Additionally, for one of the time-line analysis the range of the time line can also be modified by the user in order to focus the analysis from a few days to up to six months.
+Additionally, for one of the time-line analysis the range of the time line can also be modified in order to focus the analysis from a few days to up to six months.

 ## RESULTS & INSIGHTS
 The current demo includes the following analyses: